norty75/svg2png/README.md

   color=rrggbb (hexa) optional, if given changes colors from FF0000 to given color in result, othervise no color change svg_image=file      optional, if given converts only given file from svg_images dir, otherwise converts all *.svg size=s              optional, if given converted PNG gets x=s y=s size, default is 72 pixels
+output: converted PNG images in a HTML table (sample.php) or zipped (zip.php)
 </pre>